wabarr/PAPER/_people/jane-meiter.md

 ---

-Jane is a senior at GWU.
-Jane is a major contributer to the 3D comparative osteology collection project.
+Alum: As an undergrad, Jane was a major contributer to the 3D comparative osteology collection project, spending many hours in the NMNH Museum Support Center osteology collections.